 They are the ultimate sweet & salty treat….and I could eat the whole batch, guaranteed!
 Just don’t call them haystacks….at least not around me.
 They’re ting-a-lings!
 Got it??

 - Melt the chocolate slowly.
 I find that the microwave works especially well, but you can also melt it on the stovetop.
 Just be sure to use low heat and stir constantly to avoid burning.

 - If the chocolate starts to harden while you are working, don’t worry!
 Just pop the whole bowl, noodles and all, back into the microwave until the chocolate is melted.

 - Feel free to mix it up.
 Substitute milk chocolate or butterscotch chips, cashews or pecans, pretzels or even cereal.
 The possibilities are endless!

 White Chocolate Ting-a-Lings

-- 32 oz. white chocolate candy coating I used Candiquik
+- 32 ounces white chocolate candy coating, I used Candiquik

 - candy sprinkles